 Why do Australians call it a doona?

-It is believed that the term doona comes from Danish word ‘dyne’, meaning down feathers.
-It dates all the way back to the 1980s when the Aussie slang word was created for quilts, and it’s been around ever since.
+It is believed that the term doona comes from the Danish word ‘dyne’, meaning down feathers.
+It dates back to the 1980s, when the Aussie slang term was coined for quilts, and it’s been around ever since.

 You might also like: